shakes76/PatternAnalysis-2023/recognition/vq-vae_s47036219/README.md

 ## Details on the implementation

+The goal of this project was to: "Ceate a generative model of the ADNI brain dataset using a VQVA that has a “reasonably clear image” and a Structured Similarity (SSIM) of over 0.6"

 This implementation was relatively standard for this model.
 There exist other extensions that could be of a great use in this case, using a gan or other generative models in combination creates a powerful method to improve upon my implementation - but this is left forr other students with more time.

 # Usage: